clojure/tools.namespace/README.md

 Warnings
 --------------------

+Try to avoid loading any code before running `refresh` for the first time.
+(For example, by specifing an `:init-ns` for Leiningen.)
+This can cause errors when you do run `refresh` for the first time.

 Be careful when reloading the namespace in which you run your REPL.
 Because namespaces are removed when reloading, all your past